The Orlow Firm

 OSHA sets comprehensive standards aimed at minimizing hazards in the workplace.
 For construction sites, these standards cover a wide range of safety aspects, including:

-• Fall Protection: Employers must provide fall protection systems to prevent workers from falling from heights, one of the most common hazards on construction sites.
+• Fall Protection: Employers must provide fall protection systems—such as guardrails, safety nets, or harnesses—to prevent workers from falling from heights, one of the most common hazards on construction sites.

-• Scaffolding Safety: OSHA requires scaffolds to be erected and dismantled under the supervision of a qualified person to ensure stability and safety.
+• Scaffolding Safety: OSHA requires scaffolds to be erected, used, and dismantled under the supervision of a qualified person to ensure structural stability and worker safety.

-• Hazard Communication: Employers must inform and train workers about hazardous chemicals present on site, ensuring that safety data sheets are accessible.
+• Hazard Communication: Employers must inform and train workers about hazardous chemicals present on site, ensure all containers are properly labeled, and make Safety Data Sheets (SDS) readily accessible.

-• Personal Protective Equipment (PPE): Employers are responsible for assessing the site for potential hazards and providing appropriate PPE, such as helmets, gloves, and eye protection.
+• Personal Protective Equipment (PPE): Employers are responsible for assessing job site hazards and providing appropriate PPE, such as hard hats, gloves, protective eyewear, and high-visibility clothing.

 Inspections and Compliance